 First a map so it all makes sense and you head in the right direction.

-Map: The Best South Coast Photography Locations, Iceland
+Map: The Best South Coast of Iceland Photography Locations

-When driving to Reykjavik, this is the first large waterfall you’ll come across on the Ring Road.
+When driving to Reykjavik, this is the first large waterfall and major Iceland photography location you’ll come across on the Ring Road.
 It’s tall and elegant where water flows almost like its dancing down the cliff face.
 There is a small path that leads behind the waterfall which is one of the most naturally wonderful experiences in Iceland.

 Also don’t miss out on the other smaller but still photo worthy waterfalls beside Seljalandsfoss.
 Take the path across the bridge in front of Seljalandsfoss to wander past these gems.